Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsubsection{Smart Thermometers}

 A wide range of IoT smart thermometers has been developed to record constant measurements of body temperatures.
-These low-cost and accurate devices are offered in different types including touch, patch, and radiometric \cite{tamura2018current}.
+These low-cost, accurate, easy to use devices could be worn or stick to the skin under clothing \cite{tamura2018current}.
+They are usually offered in different forms such as touch, patch, and radiometric \cite{tamura2018current}.
 The use of these devices can be extremely helpful in the early detection of suspicious cases.
-Also, since the use of infrared thermometers for capturing body temperature can possibly spread the virus more due to the closeness of patient and health experts, using smart thermometers is highly recommended in such cases \cite{Abdulrazaq2020}.
+Also, since the use of infrared thermometers for capturing body temperature can possibly spread the virus more due to the closeness of patients and health care providers, using smart thermometers is highly recommended \cite{mohammed2020toward}.

-According to \cite{UShealthweather2020}, Kinsa's thermometers have been widely used in homes, and the company is now able to predict the most suspicious areas in each state of the USA based on the recorded temperature with the high possibility of being contaminated with COVID-19 \cite{Donald2020, Kinsa, Gold2020, chamberlain2020real}.
-Additionally, many wearable smart thermometers have been developed such as Tempdrop, Ran's Night, iFiever, and iSense (shown in Fig. \ref{image:WearableSmart}), and they can report the body temperature at any time on a smartphone.
-These touchable thermometers can be worn or stick to the skin under clothing \cite{tamura2018current}.
-Implementing these devices in people's daily lives can improve the chance of diagnosing new patients.
+According to \cite{UShealthweather2020}, Kinsa's thermometers have been widely used in homes, and the producer is now able to predict the most suspicious areas (contaminated with \mbox{COVID-19}) in each state of the USA based on the recorded temperature of people\cite{mcneil2020can, Kinsa, Gold2020, chamberlain2020real}.
+Other smart thermometers such as Tempdrop, Ran's Night, iFever, and iSense (shown in Fig. \ref{image:WearableSmart}) are able to report body temperature at any time on a smartphone.
+Using these devices in people's daily lives can improve the chance of diagnosing new patients at early stage.